vinceskahan/wfudpbroadcast/readme.md

    The CheckWX key (top of file) and setting rest_api=1 (bottom of file) is needed for forecasts to work.
 Ensure Connection=UDP (bottom of file) so the wfpiconsole listens for the UDP broadcasts from the weewx system using this extension.
+At this time you need a WeatherFlow API key (sorry) for the forecast to actually work.

    Simplest way to proceed is to install the wfpiconsole and copy this example .ini into place as /home/pi/wfpiconsole/wfpiconsole.ini and edit lightly as indicated